Supplication: In Islam

-In Islam, the Arabic word duʻā (plural daʿwat or ʾadʿiyah) is used to refer to supplications.
-Adʻiya may be made in any language, although there are many traditional Islamic supplications in Arabic, Persian and Turkish.
-In Islam, duʻā tends to mean supplication.
-The supplications (Duaas) of Islamic prophets are given in the Quran.
+In Islam, the Arabic word (دعاء; []) is used to refer to supplications. may be made in any language, although there are many traditional Islamic supplications in Arabic, Persian and Turkish.
 There are a number of supplications mentioned in Islam in the Quran and Sunnah that can be recited for various purposes for the blessings and the rewards of God.
 Supplications can range in nature for everyday tasks like sleeping, eating, drinking water and can be more specific in nature like supplications for knowledge or supplications for health and more.

-The Quran is the most authentic source of supplications and 30 such supplications that are mentioned in the Quran are most commonly recited by Muslims.
+The Quran is the primary source of supplications.
+Forty such supplications are mentioned in the Quran and are most commonly recited by Muslims.
+The supplications of Islamic prophets are given in the Quran.